S3-working-group/s3-practical-guide/S3-practical-guide.md

 A governance facilitator:

 -   is accountable for ensuring governance meetings are facilitated, stay on track and are evaluated
--   is (usually) selected by a group from among it members
+-   is (usually) selected by a group from among it members (and for a specific term)
 -   familiarizes themselves with the governance backlog
 -   often invites others to facilitate some agenda items